Habitual residence in the territory of an Autonomous Community or City with Statute of Autonomy for personal income tax purposes

 Note: In accordance with the provisions of article 72.3 of the Personal Income Tax Law, changes of residence whose main objective is to achieve lower effective taxation of this tax will not take effect, unless the new residence lasts continuously for at least , three years.
 In these cases, the corresponding complementary self-assessments must be submitted.
 See Chapter 18.

 Natural persons residing in Spanish territory, who do not remain in said territory for more than 183 days during the calendar year , will be considered residents in the territory of the Autonomous Community or City with Statute of Autonomy in that lies the main nucleus or basis of its activities or economic interests.

 Finally, when the person is resident in Spanish territory by presumption, that is, because his or her spouse who is not legally separated and his or her dependent minor children habitually reside in Spain, he or she will be considered a resident in the territory of the Autonomous Community or City with Statute. of Autonomy in which they habitually reside.

 Joint declarations of family units whose members reside in different Autonomous Communities or Cities with Statute of Autonomy

-When taxpayers integrated into a family unit have their habitual residence in different Autonomous Communities or Cities with Statute of Autonomy and choose to pay taxes jointly, in the section "Autonomous Community/Autonomous City of residence in 2021" the one in which they have had habitual residence of the member of the family unit with the largest tax base, determined in accordance with the rules for individualization of personal income tax income.
+When taxpayers integrated into a family unit have their habitual residence in different Autonomous Communities or Cities with Statute of Autonomy and choose to pay taxes jointly, in the section "Autonomous Community/Autonomous City of residence in 2022, the one in which they had their residence will be indicated. habitual residence the member of the family unit with the largest taxable base, determined in accordance with the rules for individualization of personal income tax income.

 When one of the different Autonomous Communities is outside the provincial regime (Navarra or the Basque Country), this criterion will also be taken into account to determine the provincial or state jurisdiction in order to levy personal income tax.